 - It provides support for multiple authors or users along with various user profiles by creating different levels of permissions.

-- It supports multiple blog structures.
+- It supports numerous blog structures.

 - There is support for creating static pages.